-Reyt, J. N., Wiesenfeld, B. M., Trope, Y. (2016) Big picture is better: The social implications of construal level for advice taking.
-Organizational Behavior and Human Decisions Processes.
+Reyt, J. N., Wiesenfeld, B. M., & Trope, Y. (2016).
+Big picture is better: The social implications of construal level for advice taking.
+Organizational Behavior and Human Decision Processes, 135, 22-31.

-Reyt, J. N., Wiesenfeld, B. M. (2015) Seeing the forest for the trees: Mobile technology and knowledge workers’ integration behaviors, Academy of Management Journal, 58(3), 739-762.s
+Reyt, J. N., & Wiesenfeld, B. M. (2015).
+Seeing the forest for the trees: Exploratory learning, mobile technology, and knowledge workers’ role integration behaviors.
+Academy of Management Journal, 58(3), 739-762.s